mk8-bruh/winter.py/README.md

 ## ProgramState class

 A base class for all screens/scenes in the program.
-Every class representing a different screen has to inherit from this class. `ProgramState` subclasses should be instances of the class, not singleton/static classes.
+Every class representing a different screen has to inherit from this class.

 ### Callbacks